nickrallison/obs-std/test_vaults/reference_linked_noself/chroma_subsampling.md

 ---
 # Chroma Subsampling

 Chroma subsampling is a technique used in **image processing** to encode images and videos by reducing the color information in the signal, aiming to reduce the file size or the [[Signal Bandwidth|bandwidth]] required for transmission without significantly affecting the perceived quality.
-This technique leverages the human visual system's lower sensitivity to color detail compared to brightness (luminance).
+This technique leverages the human visual system's lower sensitivity to color detail compared to brightness ([[luminance.md|luminance]]).

 ## How It Works